elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case05-rgb-led.md

   ...
 ```

-3. Determine whether the A\B button is pressed and the operation performed.
+3.Determine whether the A\B button is pressed and the operation performed.
 When A is pressed, set led_0 to value `True` , led_1 和 led_2 为`False`，In the same way, when B is pressed, the code when A+B is pressed is as follows.
 ```python
 while True:
     if button_a.is_pressed() and button_b.is_pressed():